 By the way, many people like to visit Stonehenge, which is not far away before visiting Bath.
 The mysterious mystery of Stonehenge has been 5,000 years old and remains the focus of geological and archaeologist research.
 At the end of February 2019, British scholars published a report that the stone was from Wales, but how was the boulder carried 180 miles away at the time, what the purpose of this move is still unanswered .

-Perhaps it is because the surrounding city attracts too many tourists, and the beautiful town of Ley has become a "hidden" attraction.
+Perhaps it is because the surrounding city attracts too many tourists, and the beautiful town of Ley has become a "hidden attraction."
 Ley is an ancient city in the Middle Ages.
 It has a small range.
 However, it has a unique charm.
-You are absolutely reluctant to glimpse its style, antique mermaid, traditional bar, and independent small shops.
+You are absolutely reluctant to take a glimpse of its style, antique mermaid street, traditional bar, and independent small shops.
 The beauty of Ley was fascinated by Queen Elizabeth I. According to the official website of the Rye Castle Museum, the Queen gave the title of "Rye Royale" after visiting Ley in 1572.

 In the past, Ley was an important port in England.
 The fishing, shipbuilding, forestry, and textile industries all depended on it.
 They also shouldered the heavy responsibility of building ships for the Navy, and their status cannot be ignored.
 Because of this, Ley was repeatedly attacked by enemies.
-The most serious one was the French invasion in 1377.
-A ruthless fire burned many wooden houses, and St Mary's Church suffered even.
-The oldest clock in England and in England was also stolen.
+The most serious one was the invasion of the French in 1377.
+A ruthless fire burned many wooden houses.
+St Mary's Church also suffered.
+The church has The oldest clock in England was also robbed.
 Later, the locals formed an alliance with the nearby Winchelsea, went to France to revenge in Normandy, and finally regained the church bell!

-From the ancient city of Rome to the highest school, from the most beautiful villages to the once prosperous port, these beautiful and wonderful places are like the old stories of South England.
-If time is enough, it is better to arrange it one by one!
+From the ancient city of Rome to the highest school, from the most beautiful country branch to the once prosperous port, these beautiful and wonderful places are like the old story of South England.
+If time is enough, arrange them one by one to the itinerary!

 © Figure / text copyright